Intel

 Acquisition in 2016

-YOGITECH, established in 2000 and headquartered in Pisa with an office in Nice, specializes in the design and verification of digital and mixed-signal System-on-Chip, as well as fault-tolerant integrated circuits.
-The company focuses on developing hardware and software solutions aimed at enhancing the safety of electronic systems across various industries, including automotive, industrial automation, railways, and medical devices.
-Its products are critical for applications such as power steering, braking systems, and car airbags, ensuring reliability in safety-related systems.
-YOGITECH is privately owned, with its capital supported by its founders and financial partners, including Sici Toscana Venture Fund and the Chamber of Commerce of Pisa.
+Yogitech, established in 2000 and headquartered in Pisa with an additional office in Nice, specializes in the design and verification of digital and mixed-signal System-on-Chip, as well as fault-tolerant integrated circuits.
+The company develops both hardware and software solutions focused on ensuring the safety of electronic systems across various applications, including power steering, braking systems, car airbags, and other safety-critical systems in the automotive, industrial automation, railways, and medical devices sectors.
+As an independent entity, Yogitech is privately owned by its founders and financial partners, maintaining a solid reputation in its field.

 Docea Power